-- The November precipitation outlook leans towards above normal precipitation statewide.
+- The November precipitation outlook leans towards equal chances of above, normal and below normal precipitation.
 November precipitation normals range from about three-quarters of an inch in northwest Minnesota to about two-and-a-half inches in Cook County.
-Southern and central Minnesota range by about one-and-a-quarter of an inch in the southwest to about two-inches_and a quarter in south central Minnesota.
+Southern and central Minnesota range by about one-and-a-quarter of an inch in the southwest to about two-inches and a quarter in south central Minnesota.

 [see: Climate Prediction Center 30-day Outlook | November Precipitation Normal Map]

-- The November temperature outlook has a tendency for below normal temperatures in the south, with equal chances for above below and normal temperatures elsewhere.
+- The November temperature outlook has a tendency for below normal temperatures, especially in the north.
+Through November 6th statewide average temperatures are about eight to eleven degrees below normal.
 Normal November high temperatures are in the 40s to start the month, dropping to the 30s by month's end.
 Normal lows are in the 30s to upper 20s early in the month, falling to the teens by late November.